ardila/covid_logistic/README.md

 Virtually every major epidemic has resulted in growth curves that look like this (even in some cases where there is under-testing), and every country has been roughly following this pattern so far.

+These results will be updated at midnight pacific time every day, and with more data, the model should improve.

 ![Image](deaths.png)
 ![Image](cases.png)